-We started asking “why would we limit ourselves from a distribution standpoint to represent a brand only for Canada, we’re like “what’s up, New York”, I could be there in an hour.
+Byron: We started asking “why would we limit ourselves from a distribution standpoint to represent a brand only for Canada, we’re like “what’s up, New York”, I could be there in an hour.

 The evolution of the Want brand: Want Les Essentiels

-We focused on building a brand that didn’t exist at the time – I think that is how we’ve grown.
+Byron: We focused on building a brand that didn’t exist at the time – I think that is how we’ve grown.
 Our business has evolved, and it’s been pretty consistent.
 We look for things that are not available in the market and that’s what we become.

 Landing in Ouagadougou with the United Nations

 After exiting The Want brand that they had spent decades building, the brothers embarked on a new adventure; this time with the UN.
 In 2018 Dexter and Byron were invited to Burkina Faso, West Africa, on a UN mission, by Simone Cipriani, the head of the Ethical Fashion Initiative of the International Trade.
-This defining trip would serve as a major inspiration for, (their soon to be brand,) Goodee.
+This defining trip would serve as a major inspiration for, their, soon-to-be brand, Goodee.

-There was no ulterior motive of trying to turn this [mission] into a business.
+Dexter: There was no ulterior motive of trying to turn this [mission] into a business.
 We just got on a plane and landed in Ouagadougou, Burkina Faso.
-Chances are our ancestors were west African.
+Chances are our ancestors were West African.
 There was this feeling like we were going back to the homeland, and then to see the people and to feel a connection to the people was incredible.
 Anecdotally, as Montrealers, we’re bilingual [French and English], and Burkina Faso being a French-speaking nation, enabled us to connect with people in one of their many mother tongues.
 It was quite important just to watch and listen.
 We called it a listening tour and saw the way people made [things].
 We got back to creation, which is a place where Byron and I always feel very naturally comfortable.